Vaccines ensure healthy people stay healthy, removing a major obstacle to development

 - Household benefits: long-term, families struggle to cope with caring for children left disabled by infectious diseases.
 In Bangladesh, for example, few schools specialise in the care of disabled children and therefore many mothers of disabled children are unable to work, imposing a considerable strain on family finances.

-Evidence is growing that many vaccines also bring 'added immunological value' by blocking the spread of infection even to those who are not vaccinated by providing what is termed 'herd immunity'.
+Many vaccines bring added immunological value by blocking the spread of infection even to those who are not vaccinated by providing what is termed “herd immunity”.

-In the Gambia, vaccination with Haemophilus influenzae type b vaccines led to substantial indirect effects on the non-vaccinated population, including adults, probably because carriage of the bacteria by children was significantly reduced.1
+In the Gambia, vaccination with Haemophilus influenzae type b vaccines led to substantial indirect effects on the non-vaccinated population, including adults, probably because fewer children carried the bacteria.1

-Following the 2006 start of infant rotavirus vaccination in the US, there was reduction of rotavirus hospitalisations and associated health care costs among both vaccinated and non-vaccinated individuals in New York.
-State-wide hospital costs for rotavirus hospitalisations in children aged under two were reduced US$ 10 million.3
+Following the 2006 start of infant rotavirus vaccination in the US, there was a reduction of rotavirus hospitalisations and associated health care costs among both vaccinated and non-vaccinated individuals in New York.
+State-wide hospital costs for rotavirus hospitalisations in children aged under two were reduced by US$ 10 million.5